nahueespinosa/pupil_finder/README.md

 Train a CNN to identify pupil position.

 positional arguments:
-  filename             name of the output file
+  filename             name of the output file (use *.h5 for HDF5 format)

 optional arguments:
   -h, --help           show this help message and exit